os-js/manual.os-js.org/src/tutorial/application/README.md

 ### Server

-In your server script, create a matching endpoint and use Express:
+In your server script, create a matching endpoint with Express:

 ```javascript
 const endpoint = proc.resource('/hello-world');